-The plant is situated in 100,000 acres of land, primarily used for cotton farming, stretching into the three counties of Mitchell, Nolan and Scurry.
-The site is leased from dryland cotton farmers.
+Constructed by Germany-based energy company E.ON Climate and Renewables (EC&R), the plant is located on 100,000 acres of land, which is primarily used for cotton farming and stretches into the counties of Mitchell, Nolan, Fisher and Scurry.
+The site was leased from dryland cotton farmers.

-Construction on the wind farm began in May 2007, and it has been operational since October 2009.
-The Roscoe wind complex provides the community with 70 full-time working positions.
+Construction of the wind farm complex began in May 2007.
+The wind farm has been fully operational since October 2009.

 Roscoe wind farm construction

-The Roscoe wind farm project was built in four phases.
-Of its total installed capacity of 781.5MW, about 209MW and 126.5MW are generated in the phase I and phase II units respectively.
-Phase III and phase IV together generate 446MW.
+The Roscoe wind farm project was built by EC&R in four phases.
+Of its total installed capacity of 781.5MW, approximately 209MW and 126.5MW are generated by the phase I and phase II units, respectively.
+Together, phase III and phase IV generate 446MW.

-The Roscoe wind complex opened in February 2008 upon the commissioning of phase I. Phases II and III went live in March 2008 and March 2009 respectively.
+The Roscoe wind complex opened in February 2008, following the commissioning of phase I. Phases II and III went live in March 2008 and March 2009, respectively.
 The operations of the first two phases began in September 2008.

-Phase IV was completed in October 2009, opening for operations the same month, along with phase III.
+Phase IV was completed in October 2009.
+It was opened for operations, together with phase III, the same month.

-The power generated by the wind farm under phase I will be supplied to TXU Corporation's subsidiary TXU Wholesale, under a five-year sales contract.
-The entire complex is capable of supplying power to 265,000 homes, while the power generated in its first two phases was distributed to 100,000 homes.
+The power generated by the wind farm under phase I was supplied to TXU Wholesale, a subsidiary of TXU Corporation, under a five-year sales contract.
+The power generated by the wind farm’s first two phases was distributed to 100,000 homes, while the entire complex is capable of supplying power to 234,000 homes.

-GE Energy Financial Services invested 50% of the structured equity in the 209MW first phase, along with a subsidiary of Wachovia Corporation.
-The Roscoe wind farm is the second project that was carried out jointly by E.ON Climate and Renewables and GE Energy Financial Services in West Texas.
-The remaining 50% of the equity is held by E.ON Climate and Renewables.
+GE Energy Financial Services invested 50% of the structured equity for the 209MW first phase.
+The other 50% of the structured equity was supplied by a subsidiary of Wachovia, which is now part of Wells Fargo.
+EC&R also contributed equity to the project.
+The Roscoe wind farm was the second project that was carried out jointly by EC&R and GE Energy Financial Services in West Texas.